-- Provide high quality teaching and learning, assessment and feedback which supports our children to make good progress and learn more and know more. - Provides an opportunity for adaptive teaching, responding immediately to areas where children are making less than expected progress and identify gaps in learning. - Provide children with additional support in terms of intervention, where needed.
-This may include: pre-teaching, small group interventions, 1:1 support where suitable and an opportunity to revise and revisit areas which are challenging. - Provide access to a range of learning resources and strategies to support children learning at home and at school. - Support children's pastoral and social and emotional needs, through a range of nurture interventions and opportunities, designed to build resilience, gain confidence and an awareness of how to cope in challenging circumstances. - Ensure that our children's mental health and well-being is well supported and a high priority. - Ensure that all children are able to experience and benefit from a wide range of extra-curricular and enrichment opportunities, through providing free clubs and subsidised school trips / residential experiences.
+- Provide high quality teaching and learning, assessment and feedback which supports our children to make good progress and learn more and know more. - Ensure that Reading and the acquisition of phonics is a key target area, to ensure that children can access other curriculum areas. - Provides an opportunity for adaptive teaching, responding immediately to areas where children are making less than expected progress and identify gaps in learning. - Provide children with additional support in terms of intervention, where needed.
+This may include: pre-teaching, small group interventions, 1:1 support where suitable and an opportunity to revise and revisit areas which are challenging. - Provide access to a range of learning resources and strategies to support children learning at home and at school. - Support children's pastoral and social and emotional needs, through a range of nurture interventions and opportunities, designed to build resilience, gain confidence and an awareness of how to cope in challenging circumstances. - Support children with complex pastoral needs, through well-planned support and trauma informed practice. - Ensure that our children's mental health and well-being is well supported and a high priority. - Ensure that all children are able to experience and benefit from a wide range of extracurricular and enrichment opportunities, through providing free clubs and subsidised school trips / residential experiences.